Always-on DRM: Usage and criticism

-The Crew garnered criticism due to it being always-online in spite of having a campaign.
+The Crew garnered criticism due to it being always-online in spite of having a single-player campaign.
 Ubisoft later confirmed that the game would not be available offline, as they wanted to make the game a living world with multiplayer and single-player combined.
+In April 2024, the servers for The Crew were shut down, rendering the game unplayable.
+This caused severe player backlash, with multiple lawsuits as well as the Stop Killing Games consumer movement being launched.
+Due to the negative reactions, Ubisoft promised to bring an offline mode to The Crew 2 and The Crew Motorfest, sequels to The Crew that were also always-online at launch.
+The Crew 2 received an offline mode in an October 2025 update, with Motorfest's implementation coming later.

-EA was later criticized for making their game Need for Speed (2015) always online, even though it had both single player and multiplayer modes.
+Electronic Arts was later criticized for making their game Need for Speed (2015) always online, even though it had both single player and multiplayer modes.
 EA later stated that this was because the game was an ever-expanding world that would be constantly updated and that it would be required for taking snapshots and posting them on Autolog, which would earn the player Experience points and other rewards if the snapshots are liked enough.
 This later garnered more criticism.
 In the end, it was later found out that the reason for drastic framerate drops in Need for Speed on all platforms was because of the always-online connection.
 Because of this, EA decided to make all their later games to be playable offline, with the next Need for Speed game, Payback, having an offline single-player campaign mode.

 Sony Interactive Entertainment and Polyphony Digital were later criticized for making their latest title, Gran Turismo 7, require constant internet connection in order for players to be able to save their progress.
 The series creator Kazunori Yamauchi explains that this decision was made to prevent hacking and cheating, with only Arcade Mode being fully playable offline.
 This was met with severe criticism by reviewers, who noted the game's overall grind to earn credits and the online requirement being used as a major push for the game's microtransactions, More than a week after release, the game had a maintenance period during which it was unplayable for more than a day before being patched.

 Activision has recently been criticized for making their games on the PC always-online via Battle.net even if they have single-player modes.
 This was most apparent with Call of Duty Modern Warfare (2019), Call of Duty Modern Warfare 2 Remastered, Tony Hawk's Pro Skater 1+2, and Crash Bandicoot 4: It's About Time.